cksystemsteaching/selfie/README.md

 Selfie implements the procedure `malloc` with a bump pointer allocator.
 However, the code in selfie is a bit more involved than the above pseudo code but based on the same principle.
 There are two important observations we can make here.
 Firstly, a bump pointer allocator is fast, it even allocates memory in constant time, just like a stack allocator.
 Secondly, a bump pointer allocator makes the heap grow towards higher memory addresses while a stack allocator makes the stack grow towards lower memory addresses.
 In other words, heap and stack grow towards each other.
 What happens when they meet?
 Bad luck.
 It means that we are out of memory addresses.
 In this case, selfie and other systems report an error and terminate code execution.

 While a stack allocator deallocates memory in reverse order of allocation, a bump pointer allocator does not do that.
 It can only bump up, not down.
 In order to prevent it from eventually bumping into the stack, allocated memory below the bump pointer needs to be marked as free and then reused.
-The tools chapter has more on that.
+The computing chapter has more on that.
 As mentioned before, selfie does not support freeing memory explicitly.

 Enough of memory management for now.
 Our primary goal here is to understand how integer, character, and string literals are handled.
 So far, we have seen how their syntactic structure is specified, how detecting them in a sequence of characters is modeled, and finally how that, together with the computation of the values they represent, is implemented in C\*.
 Before showing how literals are parsed as C\* symbols in a sequence of arbitrary C\* symbols, it is time to mention how the remaining C\* symbols are handled.